Kekkle/kekkles-korner/_posts/2026-03-26-welcome-to-kekkles-korner.md

 date: 2026-03-26
 ---

-Hey!
-Welcome to the very first post on Kekkle's Korner.
+Well hello there.
+Welcome to my very first post.

-I've been working on a nutrition education app for kids, and I decided it's time to start documenting the journey.
-Every couple of months, I'll be posting an update here --- what's new, what I'm struggling with, what I'm excited about, and where the project is headed.

-## What's the project?

-In short: an app that teaches 10--12 year olds how nutrition actually works.
-Not in a boring textbook way, but through playful characters, relatable analogies (your body is like a phone!), and interactive games.

-The big idea is to give kids real knowledge about how food powers their bodies, so they grow up with a solid foundation instead of getting swept up by diet trends and misinformation later on.

-## Where things stand right now

-I'm in the early stages --- nailing down the educational content, figuring out the visual style, and planning out how the app will flow.
-There's a lot of groundwork happening before any code gets written, and honestly, that planning phase is just as interesting as the building.
+I'm messing currently around with Cursor to learn how to implement my many ideas into something tangible and accesible.
+I'm particularly interesed in creating gamified content for younger audiences focused on educating on accurate nutrition information.
+I have more complex ideas in mind, but for now I'm keeping it simple as I learn the ropes.

+## My first attempt

+My first attempt was nothing to write home about; nevertheless, worth posting here.
+In order to understand how Cursor even works, I prompted it to create a simple nutrition quiz for me on macronutrients.

+But first I had to give it context for who I am, what I care about, and why I'm interested in creating this feature.
+That was an interesting experience.
+I realized my elevator pitch needed some work.
+The final piece did what I needed it to do, although it turned out looking more simplistic than I had envisioned in.
+However, it was a worthy first try, in my opinion.

 ## What's next

-Over the coming weeks, I'll be locking down the first set of lessons (starting with macronutrients) and prototyping the core game mechanics.
-Expect the next update to cover how those early designs are shaping up.

-If you're curious about ed-tech, nutrition, or just want to follow along --- stick around.
-This is going to be fun.
+Over the coming weeks, I'll continue attempting to create various prototypes, so if you're curious about ed-tech, nutrition, or just want to observe me stumble along --- stick around.
+This could be fun.

-Until next time!